-PHAST software, which presents the best model for gas dispersion in outdoor environment. comprehensive is a consequence analysis tool in the field.
-By this software various release scenarios such as leaks, line ruptures, long pipeline releases and tank roof collapse pressurized/unpressurised vessels or pipes can be modeled accurately (16).
+PHAST software, which presents the best model for gas dispersion in outdoor environment, is a comprehensive consequence analysis tool in the field.
+By this software various release scenarios such as leaks, line ruptures, long pipeline releases and tank roof collapse in pressurized/unpressurised vessels or pipes can be modeled accurately (16).

-This present study is particularly focused determining and identifying locations with high risk near the water treatment plant of Eyvan city from Ilam province, Iran.
+This present study is particularly focused on determining and identifying the locations with high risk near the water treatment plant of Eyvan city from Ilam province, Iran.
 The PHAST software is used for modeling the chlorine release.
 All possible scenarios are considered for real chlorine plant and the results are evaluated to determine the safety perimeters around industrial sites.